Who among the widows in the Bible do you know the stories?

 Tamar’s marriage and widowhood

-Judah and Shua made Tamar the wife of their son, Er (Genesis 38:6).
+Judah and Shua chose Tamar to be the wife of Er (Genesis 38:6).

 But Er was wicked in the Lord’s sight so He put him to death, leaving Tamar a widow (verse 7).

-Because of this, Judah asked his second son, Onan, to sleep with her and give her a child on behalf of Er (verse 8).
-This was to fulfill his duty as her brother-in-law in the levirate marriage (Deuteronomy 25:5).
+Because of this, Judah asked Onan to sleep with her and give her a child on behalf of Er (verse 8).
+This was to fulfill his duty as her brother-in-law (Deuteronomy 25:5).

 But knowing that the child would not be his anyway, everytime he slept with her, Onan would spill his semen on the ground to keep himself from giving her an offspring (Genesis 38:9).